markhoney/mark.honeychurch.org/src/blog/code/decrypt/index.md

 To use the table, for each character that needs to be changed find the character in the upper row and replace it with the corresponding character in the bottom row.
 Of course, with a cypher this simple some tricks are employed to maintain consistency.
 Firstly, punctuation and spaces are not encrypted.
 Secondly, lower and upper case letters are both treated in the same way.
 Implementing these ideas in code is fairly simple.

+## Caesar Cypher

-The idea I came up with was that the rotation of 13 characters for ROT13 can be changed with any integer from 1 to 25, and I call this ROTx.
-The challenge is to decypher text that has been encrypted with an unknown integer x.
+This rotation of 13 characters for ROT13 can be changed using any integer from 1 to 25, which I naively called ROTx (the real name for this cypher is a Caesar cypher).
+The challenge I condesidered is to decypher text that has been encrypted with rotation of an unknown integer x.

-The method for decryption is fairly simple, and involves comparing the letter frequency of our encrypted text with known average letter frequencies for the English Language.
+The method I came up with for decryption is fairly simple, and involves comparing the letter frequency of our encrypted text with known average letter frequencies for the English Language.
 This has the limitation that it'll only work reliably for English text, but letter frequency tables for different languages can be substituted depending on the language the text is suspected to have been written in.

 | Letter | Frequency (%) |
 | ------ | ------------- |